vn971/timeplot/README.md

 * Edit rules to auto-categorize this window name in the future: `~/.config/timeplot/rules_simple.txt`.
 * Wait for timeplot to re-draw the plot (`~/.cache/timeplot/svg.svg`)
 <img src="docs/svg.svg" width="800" />
-* Whenever you want to check the text log, or see if it can be improved, go back to step 3.
+* Whenever you want to check the text log, or see if it can be improved, return 3 steps back.

 ## Hints